David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 4. ~Remove Kinoite Operating system and replace with Ubuntu (Kinoite ironically reduces security by requiring agent has root access in docker)~
     - Re-Build 3rd PC when parts arrive.
 5. ~Add in Multi-Agent Orchestra scaffold~
+6. ~Waste 5 days setting 5 different inference servers only to return to Ollama~
 - ### TODO Note: After spending nearly 5 days trying to get gpt-oss to run across unified memory on Ollama, building servers for Triton, vLLM, Llama.cpp, and even a Custom Hugging Face API docker, Ollama is finally fixed on ubuntu.

   - Having wasted 5 days messing around with inference servers, i've reinstated the old code and will leave the security until the end.

-6. Rebuild 3rd PC & Distributed network on Ubuntu as its in pieces on my floor currently.
+7. Rebuild 3rd PC & Distributed network on Ubuntu as its in pieces on my floor currently.
-7. Use GPT-oss to clean the Therapy-Simulator text, using the same data cleansing loop from my smolagents runner.
+8. Use GPT-oss to clean the Therapy-Simulator text, using the same data cleansing loop from my smolagents runner.
-8. Adjust the agents docker requirements so they aren't just a mirror of mine (ALWAYS check this before anything beyond early dev).
+9. Adjust the agents docker requirements so they aren't just a mirror of mine (ALWAYS check this before anything beyond early dev).
-9. **_Revisit containerization in Docker to implement security using four seperate docker containers:_**
+10. **_Revisit containerization in Docker to implement security using four seperate docker containers:_**
-10. Adapt 'CodeAgent' agentic loop to scroll and clean chunks of text opposed to current 'sales data implementation.
+11. Adapt 'CodeAgent' agentic loop to scroll and clean chunks of text opposed to current 'sales data implementation.
-11. Test 'Graph-RAG' schema and 'Graph-RAG' storage.
+12. Test 'Graph-RAG' schema and 'Graph-RAG' storage.
-12. Test AI schema tagging, erroneous data input.
+13. Test AI schema tagging, erroneous data input.
-13. Generate schema instructions 'for AI, by AI' using GPT5.
+14. Generate schema instructions 'for AI, by AI' using GPT5.
-14. Finalise Graph schema and test data collection methods to test.
+15. Finalise Graph schema and test data collection methods to test.
     - Test 'Graph R1' architecture to see if it actually adds the value it promises.
-15. **_Revisit containerization in Docker to implement security using 5 separate docker containers:_**
+16. **_Revisit containerization in Docker to implement security using 5 separate docker containers:_**
 Part 1:
   - **_Container A (orchestrator/UI): runs the Dashboard/HTTP/UI, builds tools, telemetry, and orchestrates agents._**
   - **_Container B/C/D (agent executors): long-lived, isolated containers where each agent’s python_interpreter code runs.
 These are the “sandboxes,” one per agent._**